videolan/vlc/share/lua/README.txt

   "option".
 net.listen_tcp( host, port ): Listen to TCP connections.
 This returns an object with an accept method.
-This method takes an optional timeout argument (in miliseconds).
+This method takes an optional timeout argument (in milliseconds).
 For example: local l = vlc.net.listen_tcp( "localhost", 1234 ) while true do local fd = l:accept( 500 )